henriknelson/mpv-winbuild-32/README.md

 Checks the mpv repository every hour for updates.
 If there is an update and it is relevant to the windows build, it will automatically run the compilation and **release it on success**.

-This repo only provides 64-bit version.
-If you need a 32-bit version, you can fork this repo and run `MPV` workflow by yourself.
+This repo only provides 32-bit version

 > [!NOTE]
 > `mpv-dev-xxxx.7z` is libmpv, including the `libmpv-2.dll` file.